Most organizations don’t run on a single project management style — even if they think they do.

 Allocating resources effectively requires translating different ways of measuring capacity.
 Waterfall tracks hours and deadlines, while Agile uses story points and velocity.
 Platforms that handle both approaches allow managers to see total capacity across all projects.

-The workload view in modern platforms like monday work management acts as this translation layer.
+The workload view on advanced platforms like monday work management acts as this translation layer.
 Managers gain visibility into aggregate capacity, preventing conflicts and identifying availability gaps before they affect delivery timelines.

 Cross-methodology workload balancing